 - Identify ways to define strong academic program content;

-- Integrate cultural and academic experiences in education abroad curriculum;
+- Integrate cultural and educational experiences in the education abroad curriculum;

 - Demonstrate strengths within program academics to attract stakeholders.